Severe Weather Statement issued for Morris, Sussex, Warren by NWS - News Break

 Severe Weather Statement issued for Morris, Sussex, Warren by NWS

 Effective: 2021-06-21 16:30:00 EDT Expires: 2021-06-22 00:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Frequent cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Morris; Sussex; Warren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM EDT FOR NORTHWESTERN MORRIS...SUSSEX AND WARREN COUNTIES At 842 PM EDT, severe thunderstorms were located along a line extending from near Hainesville to near Oxford, moving northeast at 35 mph.
+Target Area: Morris; Sussex; Warren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM EDT FOR NORTHWESTERN MORRIS...SUSSEX...WARREN...EAST CENTRAL MONROE AND EASTERN NORTHAMPTON COUNTIES At 830 PM EDT, severe thunderstorms were located along a line extending from near Lackawaxen to Roxburg, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Law enforcement.
-Several reports of wind damage have been received from Northampton County.
 IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Newton, Montague, Hopatcong, Hackettstown, Washington, Blairstown, Mount Arlington, Franklin, Stanhope, Hamburg, Netcong, Oxford, Ogdensburg, Sussex, Hope, Branchville, Andover, High Point, Lake Mohawk and Greendell.
-This includes Interstate 80 in New Jersey between mile markers 0 and 30.
+Locations impacted include Easton, Newton, Montague, Hopatcong, East Stroudsburg, Hackettstown, Washington, Blairstown, Mount Arlington, Franklin, Stanhope, Hamburg, Netcong, Belvidere, Harmony, Oxford, Ogdensburg, Alpha, Sussex and Hope.
+This includes the following highways Interstate 78 in New Jersey between mile markers 0 and 4.
+Interstate 80 in Pennsylvania between mile markers 313 and 314.
+Interstate 80 in New Jersey between mile markers 0 and 30.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov